aymenfurter/Self-Determining-Agents/README.md

-# Pokemon Speedrunner
+# Speedrunner

-This Python application uses GPT-4 and CLIP to control a Pokemon game.
+This Python application uses GPT-4 and CLIP to control an RPG game.
 The application uses AI to analyze the current game state and plan the next moves, aiming to play the game in a human-like manner.

 ## Features